Tank1334/Onboarding-Newbies/chapter_00/day_02.md

 - Gain a comprehensive understanding of the data pipelines and data lifecycle within the Unit.
 - Appreciate the meticulous care with which data is handled and the group's dedication to customer-centric operations.
 - Recognize your individual contribution to this ecosystem, fostering a sense of purpose and clarity.
+- Learn how to effectively engage with customers and understand their needs and challenges.
+- Undersand how computer works and what is data center.

 :warning: **Note:**
 - This day is crucial for understanding how your role integrates into the broader context of the group's objectives.